Skip to main content

 Arcade stock photo

 Some cruise lines, like Royal Caribbean, allow guests to pre-purchase money to spend in the arcade for a discounted price.
-While it depends on the current promotion that they are offering, you can sometimes snag $100 to spend in the arcade for only $79.99.
+While it depends on the current promotion, you can sometimes snag $100 to spend in the arcade for only $79.99.

-If you become a frequenter cruiser and start climbing loyalty ladders, you may find yourself rewarded with arcade credits whenever you cruise; guests 17-years-old and younger who are Platinum with Carnival Cruise Line will receive a $5 arcade credit.
+If you become a frequent cruiser and start climbing loyalty ladders, you may be rewarded with arcade credits whenever you cruise.
+Guests 17 years old and younger who are Platinum with Carnival will receive a $5 arcade credit.

 Select onboard activities